Continuation of learning during Covid-19 absence

 - Seesaw or tapestry remote learning for main online provision

-- Optional activities to do, either on seesaw/ website links/ paper packs/ email learning links
+- Other activities to do, either on seesaw/ website links/ paper packs/ email learning links

 - Staff to communicate to pupils via text / email / phone call where appropriate